wp-plugins/expand-portolio/readme.txt

 == Installation ==

-* From WordPress Dashboard go to "Plugins>> Add New>> Uploads", select 'sp-porfolio.zip' file and upload it.
+* From WordPress Dashboard go to "Plugins>> Add New>> Uploads", select 'expand-portolio.zip' file and upload it.
 Or,
 * Extract the zip file, copy and paste to the 'wp-conten/plugins/' directory of your WordPress Installation.
 * Activate the plugin.
 * Create a new page named it "Portfolio".
 In the editor place this shortcode [ExpandPortfolio].